The Retirement Plan Advisors share their August article on how your lifestyle may affect your retirement savings. Read more.

 LIVE WELL, BUT NOT EXTRAVAGANTLY.
 After years of law school or time toiling at start-ups, getting hired by the right firm and making that career leap can be exhilarating – but it should not be a gateway to runaway debt.
 According to the Federal Reserve’s latest Survey of Consumer Finances, the average American head of household aged 35-44 carries slightly more than $100,000 of non-housing debt.
 This is one area of life where you want to be below average.¹

 If you have any questions or comments about preparing for your retirement or Retirement Plan Advisors, please contact Mark R. Mitchell, CRC, CFP, Regional Director:

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.

-Related Article: Why Do People Put Off Saving for Retirement?
+Related Post: Why Do People Put Off Saving for Retirement?